 The sustainability concept in the construction industry continues to grow as the consciousness of doing less damage to our planet affirms itself.
-This is why the LEED (Leadership in Environmental Energy Design) continues to become more and more popular with engineers, architects and other professionals in the construction industry.
+This is why LEED (Leadership in Environmental Energy Design) continues to become more and more popular with engineers, architects, and other professionals in the construction industry.

-Kryton has certainly been involved with many LEED buildings, including local Vancouver’s TELUS Gardens and the VanDusen Botanical Garden Visitor Centre.
-Kryton also provided a waterproofing solution to Las Vegas’s CityCenter development, which is also the largest privately financed development in the United States and earned LEED certification status.
+Kryton has certainly been involved with many LEED buildings, including local Vancouver’s TELUS Garden and the VanDusen Botanical Garden Visitor Centre.
+Kryton also provided a waterproofing solution to Las Vegas’s CityCenter development, which is also the largest privately financed development in the United States and has earned LEED certification status.

-Kryton products are based on proprietary Krystol technology.
-Krystol contains no volatile organic compounds (VOCs), is safe for use with potable water, makes concrete more durable and Krystol treated concrete is easily recycled at the end of life.
+Kryton products are based on proprietary Krystol® technology.
+Krystol contains no volatile organic compounds (VOCs), is safe for use with potable water, makes concrete more durable, and is easily recycled at the end of life.
 Krystol’s ability to add valuable LEED points to a concrete project is just another reason why it is the best choice for all your concrete waterproofing needs.

-Further to our LEED friendly Krystol technology, our Research and Development Manager, Alireza Biparva has earned a LEED Associate certificate, instilling these principles company-wide.
-This only emphasises our value on environmentally focused projects around the world.
-The credential also ensures that Kryton has up-to-date understanding of green building principles and best practices.
+Further to our LEED-friendly Krystol technology, our Research and Development Manager Alireza Biparva has earned a LEED Associate certificate, instilling these principles company-wide.
+This only emphasizes our value on environmentally focused projects around the world.
+The credential also ensures that Kryton has an up-to-date understanding of green building principles and best practices.

-This LEED Professional Credential will continue to thrust Kryton into the forefront of the sustainable design community.
-What exactly is LEED Professional Credential?
-Here is a great video from the USGBC explaining it- [youtube]https://www.youtube.com/watch?v=hwSl6Hub7lQ[/youtube]
+This LEED professional credential will continue to thrust Kryton into the forefront of the sustainable design community.
+What exactly is a LEED professional credential?
+Here is a great video from the USGBC explaining it: